shivangjhalani/shivangjhalani.com/content/Blogs/Low-Level/Intro to FPGA Programming.md

 1. Faster : they can do parallel processing of signals
 2. Re-programming hardware structure : no money wasted on re-manufacturing board if any error occurs.

+---

+> [!INFO]
+> This blog is like a tutorial, we will be building small small projects while learning and gradually build up to bigger project, final being 8-bit counter on 7-segment display on our board.

+---
 # 1. Hello world : Switching LEDs
 We do stuff in vivado : this is where we will be coding in verilog
 ![[Pasted image 20250329100724.png]]